 In addition, the ‘new models of care’ which form the cornerstone of the FYFV and which were to be trialled by 50 ‘vanguard’ sites have not been independently evaluated, so it’s unknown whether they are really able to improve patient care within five years at the same time as saving substantial costs.
 (See our page on STPs to see how ‘new models of care’ are now being rolled out across the country without the results of testing or evaluation.)

 The ‘new care models’ proposed in the FYFV share many of the features of Accountable Care Organisations (ACOs) developed in other health care systems.
 For instance, the FYFV calls for the NHS to learn from international initiatives, such as the ‘Alzira’ model, a type of ACO developed in Spain.
-Under this model, the ACO receives a fixed annual sum per local inhabitant (a capitation budget) from the government, for the length of a contract.
+Under this model, the ACO receives a fixed annual sum per local resident (a capitation budget) from the government, for the length of a contract.
 In return, the ACO has to provide access to a specified range of primary, acute and specialist health services.
 Success depends on a highly integrated clinical and business model, stretching across primary and secondary care.
-There are also incentives for the different providers involved to ensure that work is carried out in the most cost effective way.
+There may also be incentives for the different providers involved to ensure that work is carried out in the most cost effective way: for instance, clinicians may receive a percentage of savings accrued by lowering the threshold at which treatment is offered.
 Notably, ACOs both plan and provide services across a wide area, and so are attractive to the private sector while, in the UK context, raise questions about the future of CCGs.
-As independent financial entities, it is easier for ACOs to be run or controlled by private insurance companies.
+The structure of ACOs, including their financial independence, makes it easier for ACOs to be run or controlled by private insurance companies.
 (More information about the Alzira model, can be found on our page on ACOs.)